 1. Remember the difference you’ve made

-Find encouragement in knowing that alongside the practical support you provided, you also spoke love and hope into their life while you were their sponsor.
+Find encouragement in knowing that alongside the practical support you provided, you also offered them your love and care which has brought a sense of hope into their life.

 Thank God that He has a hope and a future for your sponsored child that far exceeds what we could imagine for them.
 Ask for His blessing over their life.